Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 Declared performance

 Test Ton Verre® tablets show a declared sensitivity of 94% for GHB and 90% for ketamine.
-However, no rapid test can guarantee absolute protection: a negative result should never lead to lowering vigilance.
+However, no rapid test can guarantee absolute protection: a negative result should never lead to lowered vigilance.

 Beware of unverified products: the market contains many items presented as “anti-GHB” without clear traceability, precise technical information, or serious validation.
-For credible prevention action, it is essential to choose a device that is identified, documented, and distributed by a reliable actor.
+For credible prevention, it is essential to choose a device that is identified, documented, and distributed by a reliable actor.

 What do Test Ton Verre® bracelets and cards detect?
 What are their limits?